Created: 11/17/2015 8:22 PM

-PHILADELPHIA (AP) — An elderly man who spent 24 years in prison for his daughter's death in a fire will remain free after a federal appeals court in Pennsylvania refused to reinstate his murder conviction.
+An elderly man who spent 24 years in prison for his daughter's death in a fire before his conviction was overturned will remain free now that an eastern Pennsylvania prosecutor has decided to drop the case.

-The New York City shop owner had taken his 20-year-old, mentally ill daughter to a religious retreat in Pennsylvania's Pocono Mountains where, prosecutors say, he set fire to their cabin.
+Lee, a New York City shop owner, had taken his 20-year-old mentally ill daughter to a religious retreat in Pennsylvania's Pocono mountains, where, prosecutors say, he set fire to their cabin.
 Lee has long contended the 1989 fire was accidental.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)